ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

   - **Azure Databricks** is a collaborative Apache Spark-based analytics platform that supports both batch and stream processing.
   - **Google Cloud Dataproc** supports Apache Spark for both batch and stream processing.

-> 👉 When using cloud services, the processes that runs the publisher and consumer require cloud credentials to access those services
+> 👉 When using cloud services, the processes that runs the publisher and consumer require cloud credentials to access those services.

-These services are fully managed, so there is no need to create VMs.
-We just need to create the cloud instance and configure the service support level and cluster configuration.
+These services are fully managed, eliminating the need to create virtual machines (VMs).
+Instead, we only need to set up the cloud instance and configure the service support level and cluster configuration.

 ### Requirements